Topics Map > Teaching HyFlex

 - Have you provided multiple ways for students to gain and demonstrate their knowledge?

-- Accessible syllabus – check the accessibility of your syllabus (Word or Adobe Acrobat (PDF) both have accessibility checkers)
+- Accessible syllabus – check the accessibility of your syllabus (Word or Adobe Acrobat PDF, both have built-in accessibility checkers)

 - Faculty contact information – do you have multiple methods for students to contact you with questions (Name, email, phone, preferred method of contact, virtual office hours?)